 If you do not have enough left then immediately cut down your Suboxone to half the dose you were taking … it may not be enough to completely stop the withdrawal but you will not have severe withdrawal symptoms.
 A patient who is taking 8mg/day will not have severe withdrawal symptoms like diarrhea if they take just 2mg/day.

 Most Suboxone providers do not have a backup system.
 Suboxone is not like other medications … a substitute doctor can not provide Suboxone prescription unless that doctor has obtained a certificate from DEA, and has not reached the 100 patient per provider limit.
-Unlike other medications this can not be prescribed by an Independent Nurse Practitioner.

 These medications are controlled substances.
 There are no refills.
 The law prohibits prescribing these medications without examining the patient.

 Always have a plan A and a plan B.